mamahoos/Simple-Regex-Parser/README.md

 SimpleRegexParser is designed for educational purposes, providing a clear and modular implementation of regex parsing, AST generation, and NFA simulation.

 ---
-## Overview

-SimpleRegexParser is a pure Python library that parses standard regular expressions and simulates their matching using nondeterministic finite automata (NFA).
-It is designed for clarity and educational value, focusing on the core mechanics of regex parsing and NFA execution without external dependencies.

----

 ## Core Components